-The SENDCO and the Achievement Support Faculty work with Subject Leaders and teachers and support staff to promote inclusion and provide effective teaching and support for students with Additional Needs in a variety of ways.
+The Assistant Head of Inclusion and SEND and the Inclusion Team work with Subject Leaders and teachers and support staff to promote inclusion and provide effective teaching and support for students with Additional Needs in a variety of ways.
 These include:

-- carefully differentiated (taking account of different needs) planning which ensures that all students are able to make progress - helping and supporting Subject Teachers to take full responsibility for all students' learning and progress - using a wide variety of teaching approaches, for example, group and paired work; guiding learning through demonstration; providing lots of visual support materials - providing a stimulating, rich and interactive classroom environment - using regular, clear and rigorous assessments that help teachers to track pupils' progress and identify gaps in their understanding - providing additional adult support from well-trained Teaching Assistants - making available specialist equipment and digital technology to support access and participation in learning, for example, White Boards.
+- Adaptive teaching techniques (taking account of different needs) planning which ensures that all students are able to make progress - Helping and supporting Subject Teachers to take full responsibility for all students' learning and progress - Using a wide variety of teaching approaches, for example, group and paired work; guiding learning through demonstration; providing lots of visual support materials; dual modality delivery - Providing a stimulating, rich and interactive classroom environment - Using regular, clear and rigorous assessments that help teachers to track pupils' progress and identify gaps in their understanding - Providing additional adult support from trained Teaching Assistants - Making specialist equipment and digital technology available to support access and participation in learning.